-We don’t need to pay a hefty price to get a 4K Smart Tv in 2022 because Kodak has shown it by making affordable 4K Android smart TVs without burning a hole in our pockets.
+We don’t need to pay a hefty price to get a 4K Smart TV in 2022 because Kodak has shown it by making affordable 4K Android smart TVs without burning a hole in our pockets.

-Well, this is not the first time we are reviewing any Kodak smart TV, even a 4K one, but in Kodak CA Pro 43 finally we can say Kodak as a Smart TV manufacturer has ameliorated since its inception in the market.
+Well, this is not the first time we are reviewing any Kodak smart TV, even a 4K one, but in Kodak CA Pro 43 finally, we can say Kodak as a Smart TV manufacturer has ameliorated since its inception in the market.
 Earlier there were some issues with their products but with time, the company has improved a lot.
-With 43CAPRO5022 smart TV, Kodak has not only improved its TV build quality but also the sound.
-Well, at the price of ₹27,999 you would hardly find a good quality, a brand name, and Android smartness.
+With the 43CAPRO5022 smart TV, Kodak has not only improved its TV build quality but also its sound.
+Well, at the price of ₹27,999, you would hardly find a good quality, a brand name, and Android smartness.
 As we already know with the increased price of electronic goods, in any other known brand such as Samsung, Sony, LG, and others, at this price we can only have a Full HD TV.

 But somehow this home-grown Super Plastronics (SPPL), Kodak brand licensee aggressively trying to penetrate the affordable Smart TV market with its continuous efforts to make a better product.

-Kodak CA Pro 43 inch 4K smart tv review
+Kodak CA Pro 43 inch 4K smart TV review

-Kodak 43CAPRO5022 Design & connectivity
+Kodak 43CAPRO5022 Design & Connectivity

 Inside the box of the Kodak CA Pro 43, the user will get all the necessary items such as 1 TV unit, Remote, Wall Mount Kit, table stands, User Manual, and two pieces of AAA battery.
-One thing which is extra this time is the AV cable convertor.
-Yes, for a minimal design approach, the manufacture has removed the traditional AV ports instead they have given an AV (female) to 3.5′ convertor (male) wire for both video and audio inputs to connect external devices such as Set-Top box.
+One thing that is extra this time is the AV cable convertor.
+Yes, for a minimal design approach, the manufacturer has removed the traditional AV ports instead they have given an AV (female) to 3.5′ convertor (male) wire for both video and audio inputs to connect external devices such as Set-Top box.

 Another thing that is better than before is the solid metal (iron) deep black tabletop stands.
 Matches the overall color and design of the TV.